loda-lang/loda-programs/programs/oeis/list4.md

 * [A221574](http://oeis.org/A221574) ([L07 program](221/A221574.asm)): Number of 0..n arrays of length 3 with each element differing from at least one neighbor by something other than 1.
 * [A221575](http://oeis.org/A221575) ([L60 program](221/A221575.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by something other than 1.
 * [A221597](http://oeis.org/A221597) ([L39 program](221/A221597.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by 1 or less.
-* [A221652](http://oeis.org/A221652) ([L03 program](221/A221652.asm)): Number of n X 2 arrays of occupancy after each element moves to some horizontal, diagonal or antidiagonal neighbor, without move-in move-out left turns.
 * [A221684](http://oeis.org/A221684) ([L18 program](221/A221684.asm)): Number of 0..n arrays of length 5 with each element differing from at least one neighbor by 1 or less, starting with 0
 * [A221686](http://oeis.org/A221686) ([L24 program](221/A221686.asm)): Number of 0..n arrays of length 7 with each element differing from at least one neighbor by 1 or less, starting with 0.
 * [A221731](http://oeis.org/A221731) ([L17 program](221/A221731.asm)): Number of n X 2 arrays of occupancy after each element stays put or moves to some horizontal or antidiagonal neighbor, without move-in move-out left turns.